-Data from a pharmacokinetic trial in subjects with varying degrees of renal function indicate that total palbociclib exposure (AUCinf) was increased by 39%, 42%, and 31% with mild (60 mL/min $\leq$ CrCl $\leq$ 90 mL/min), moderate (30 mL/min $\leq$ CrCl $\leq$ 60 mL/min), and severe (CrCl $\leq$ 30 mL/min) renal impairment, respectively, relative to subjects with normal (CrCl $\geq$ 90 mL/min) renal function.
-Peak palbociclib exposure (Cmax) was increased by 17%, 12%, and 15% for mild, moderate, and severe renal impairment, respectively, relative to subjects with normal renal function.
-In addition, based on a population pharmacokinetic analysis that included 183 patients with advanced cancer where 73 patients had mild renal impairment had no effect on the PK of palbociclib.
+Data from a pharmacokinetic trial in subjects with varying degrees of renal function indicate that total palbociclib exposure (AUC{inf}) was increased by 39%, 42%, and 31% with mild (60 mL/min \leq CrCl<90 mL/min), moderate (30 mL/min \leq CrCl<60 mL/min), and severe (CrCl<30 mL/min) renal impairment, respectively, relative to subjects with normal (CrCl \geq 90 mL/min) renal function.
+Peak palbociclib exposure (C{max}) was increased by 17%, 12%, and 15% for mild, moderate, and severe renal impairment, respectively, relative to subjects with normal crCl function.
+In addition, based on a population pharmacokinetic analysis that included 183 patients with advanced cancer where 73 patients had mild renal impairment and 29 patients had moderate renal impairment, mild and moderate renal impairment had no effect on the PK of palbociclib.
 The pharmacokinetics of palbociclib have not been studied in patients requiring hemodialysis.